The LAGRANT Foundation 2023 Scholarship Program

-Undergraduate (current freshmen, sophomores, juniors and non-graduating seniors ONLY!) applicants meeting the following criteria and completing the application will be considered for The LAGRANT Foundation (TLF) scholarship in the amount of $5,000:
+Undergraduate (current freshmen, sophomores, juniors and non-graduating seniors ONLY!) applicants meeting the following criteria and completing the online application will be considered for The LAGRANT Foundation (TLF) scholarship in the amount of $2,000.

 - Must be a member of one of the following ethnic groups: African American/Black, Asian American/Pacific Islander, Hispanic/Latino or Native American/American Indian

-- Must be a full-time student at a four-year, accredited institution, carrying a total of 12 units or more per semester/quarter
+- Must be a full-time student at a four-year, accredited institution in the U.S., carrying a total of 12 units or more per semester/quarter

-- MUST major in a field of study that has an emphasis on public relations, marketing or advertising or must minor in communications with desire to pursue a career in public relations, marketing or advertising
+- MUST major in a field of study that has an emphasis in advertising, marketing, public relations

-- Must have at least one year to complete his/her degree from the time the scholarships are awarded
+- MUST have AT LEAST ONE YEAR to complete his/her degree from the time the scholarships are awarded in May 2023

-- If chosen, the applicant MUST attend TLF’s career development workshop AND awards reception to receive the scholarship.
+- Recipients MUST be available to participate in the scholarship activities from either May 7 – May 10 2023, May 14 – May 16 2023, and May 21 – May 23 2023.
+If chosen, the applicant MUST attend TLF’s scholarship activities in either New York, Portland, or Minneapolis as noted at top of page to receive the scholarship.
 The applicant must make a one-year commitment to maintain contact with TLF to receive professional guidance and academic support

 - A brief paragraph explaining college and/or community activities in which you are involved in